Epinephrine use while Breastfeeding

 Summary of Use during Lactation

 No information is available on the use of epinephrine during breastfeeding.
 Because of its poor oral bioavailability and short half-life, any epinephrine in milk is unlikely to affect the infant.
 High intravenous doses of epinephrine might reduce milk production or milk letdown.
-Low-dose epidural, topical, inhaled or ophthalmic epinephrine are unlikely to interfere with breastfeeding.
+Low-dose intramuscular (such as Epi-Pen), epidural, topical, inhaled or ophthalmic epinephrine are unlikely to interfere with breastfeeding.
 To substantially diminish the effect of the drug after using eye drops, place pressure over the tear duct by the corner of the eye for 1 minute or more, then remove the excess solution with an absorbent tissue.
+Epinephrine is the first line-medication of choice for treatment of anaphylaxis; it should be used in the same manner in breastfeeding and non-breastfeeding patients.

 Maternal Levels.
 Relevant published information was not found as of the revision date.